dylanboyer/dylanboyer/README.md

 ## 🙋‍♂️ About Me:
 - I am currently an intern at [Performance Services](https://www.performanceservices.com/)
 - Class of '26 Computer Science student at Purdue University, specializing in the Software Engineering and Security tracks
+- Studying AWS Cloud Services to become AWS Cloud Practitioner Certified
 - Formerly a developer for [Boilerexams](https://www.boilerexams.com) and a TA for CS 182, now TAing for CS 250
-- Outside of my coursework, I enjoy bouldering, learning 한국어 (Korean), weightlifting, competitive programming, keeping up with the NFL (I'm a casual fan), and playing board games!
+- Outside of my coursework, I enjoy bouldering, learning 한국어 (Korean), weightlifting, keeping up with the NFL (I'm a casual fan), and playing board games!
 - Pronouns: he/him/his

 ## 💻 Tech Stack: